-Tied to the cost benefit of Rapid Tooling is the speed at which tools can be produced.
+Tied to the cost-benefit of Rapid Tooling is the speed at which tools can be produced.
 Though conventional tooling processes can take months to deliver, Rapid Tooling can shorten lead times to weeks or even days.

 These rapid turnaround times early in the product development process help to speed up the overall time-to-market for businesses and enable more flexible production.

-A third benefit of Rapid Tooling has to do with product development itself.
-While the cost and length of conventional tooling processes limits the iterations of a given part, Rapid Tooling makes it possible to tweak and improve a mold’s design until a product has the desired properties and functions.
+The third benefit of Rapid Tooling has to do with product development itself.
+While the cost and length of conventional tooling processes limit the iterations of a given part, Rapid Tooling makes it possible to tweak and improve a mold’s design until a product has the desired properties and functions.
 Consequently, any design faults can be identified and addressed before production, saving additional time and costs down the line.

 Unlike some Rapid Prototyping, Rapid Tooling also enables manufacturers to test and evaluate functional prototypes before moving into production.
 In other words, prototypes made via Rapid Tooling are not simply concept models, they can be evaluated in the same ways as the final product would.